-- Any guest VM.
+• Any guest VM.
 Publish the application from any guest VM in the selected pool.
-Select this option and then select a pool in the from Pool drop-down list. - Specific template.
+Select this option and then select a pool in the from Pool drop-down list.

+- Specific template.
 Publish the application from a specific template.
 Select this option and then select a template in the Template drop-down list. - 6 Select the Persistent option to make a guest VM persistent.
-For more info, see Persistent Guest VMs (p.
-153). - 7 When done, click Finish to publish the application.
+For more info, see Persistent guest VMs (p.
+174). - 7 On the next page, specify the initial status of the resource.
+Choose from Enabled (end users can launch the resource), Disabled (the resource will not appear in Parallels Client), In maintenance (the resource will appear in Parallels Client but users will not be able to launch it).
+When a resource is in maintenance and a user tries to launch it, they will see a message.
+To customize the message, click the Configure button.
+For more info, see Site defaults (Publishing) (p.
+245). - 8 When done, click Finish to publish the application.

-Publishing a Network Folder from a Guest VM
+Publishing a network folder